MinhaTu/MinhaTu/README.md

 </table>

 <p>Being most of the time a language-agnostic myself, I love learning new technologies and ways to improve my work.
 A <strong>sparkle of curiosity</strong> is all it takes
 to keep myself motivated.
-Through my college years I studied different topics, from hardcore hardware to delightful  software.
-As my early goal to become a <strong>Backend Software engineer</strong>, I focus currenty my study time in <strong>Java, Python and C#. </strong></p>
+Throughout my college years I studied different topics, from hardcore hardware to delightful  software.
+As my early goal to become a <strong>Backend Software engineer</strong>, I focus currently in <strong>Java, Python and C#. </strong></p>
 </div>

 ##